-Assistant Sheriff Mark Elvin is responsible for the operation of the Detention Services Bureau of the Sheriff’s
+Assistant Sheriff Mark Elvin is responsible for the operation of the Law Enforcement Services Bureau of the Sheriff’s Department.